nezumi1503/nezumi1503.github.io/_pages/about.md

 News
 ======

-**1.12.2023 - Exciting Opportunity: Join Our Team as Two PhD Students to Contribute to the Advancement of Trapped Electron-Based Radiofrequency Detector Development!**
+**1.12.2023 - Exciting Opportunity: Join Our Team as a PhD Student to Contribute to the Advancement of Trapped Electron-Based Radiofrequency Detector Development!**

 **30.11.2023 - Major Boost: Czech Science Foundation Backs the Development of Radiofrequency Wave Detectors!**